DanielPNewman/DanielPNewman.github.io/_posts/2019-11-12-teaching-a-lawyer-to-code.md

 On reflection, I encourage data scientist to teach others some of the basic tools of our trade.
 Because this empowers others with new tools to explore and communicate data through the multiple lenses of many diverse areas of domain expertiease.

-Amy said that "for me, programing for data analysis and online communication is such an unknown area that it's hard to know where to start.
+Amy said that "for me, programming for data analysis and online communication is such an unknown area that it's hard to know where to start.
 So to have somebody who can walk you through some of the basics to get you started is really empowering!"